Lordan Zafranović: Work

-Lordan Zafranović's first feature films are Sunday (1969), with Goran Marković in the leading role, and Passion According to Matthew (1975), which earned him the critics' award at the Pula Film Festival.
-His best known work however is the cult film Occupation in 26 Pictures (1978), which he co-wrote, as his previous feature film, with acclaimed writer Mirko Kovač.
-The film reinvented the genre of the Yugoslav Partisan film with its lush Mediterranean setting of Dubrovnik and its aesthetics, contrasting the happiness of an affluent aristocratic family and her friends with the arrival of evil, through fascist occupation and violence, and the collapse of morale and society.
-The film was a huge box office hit in Yugoslavia and in Czechoslovakia.
-It won the Big Golden Arena for Best Picture at the Pula Film Festival.
-It was nominated for the Cannes Film Festival and submitted as Yugoslavia's entry for the Academy Awards.
-In Hollywood, the film was regarded as a favourite, if only the director agreed to shorten the scene of a brutal massacre in an autobus, the climax of the film.
-Zafranović declined – and lost the Oscar.
-He continued his WWII trilogy with The Fall of Italy (1981), set in his native island Šolta during the Italian occupation, which evolves around the rise and fall of a young Partisan officer who is corrupted by power, and Evening Bells (1986), also co-written with Mirko Kovač, which tells the life of a village lad (played by Rade Šerbedžija) who went to the city and became a Partisan, and who then ended up first in internment in Nazi Germany and second, after the Tito-Stalin split in 1948, in a Yugoslav prison.
+Lordan Zafranović's first three feature films Sunday (1969, starring Goran Marković), Dalmatian Chronicle (1973), and Passion According to Matthew (1975), met with restraint in the oppressed atmosphere following the end of the Croatian Spring.
+In 1973, he left Zagreb for Belgrade, where he became part of a writers' circle including, among others, Filip David, Danilo Kiš, and Mirko Kovač (writer).
+If his 1975 feature Passion According to Matthew was already a collaboration with Kovač, the two met with international success with their 1978 cult film Occupation in 26 Pictures.
+This box office hit in Yugoslavia, Czechoslovakia, France, and beyond reinvented the genre of the Yugoslav Partisan film with its lush Mediterranean setting of Dubrovnik and its aesthetics, contrasting the happiness of an affluent aristocratic family and her friends with the arrival of evil, through fascist occupation and violence, and the collapse of morale and society.
+It was awarded the Big Golden Arena for Best Picture at the Pula Film Festival, nominated for the Cannes Film Festival and submitted as Yugoslavia's entry for the Academy Awards.
+In Hollywood, the film was regarded as a favourite, if only the director agreed to shorten the scene of a brutal massacre in an bus, the climax of the film.
+Zafranović declined.
+He continued his WWII trilogy with The Fall of Italy (1981), set in his native island Šolta during the Italian occupation, which revolves around the rise and fall of a young Partisan officer who is corrupted by power, and Evening Bells (1986), also co-written with Mirko Kovač, which tells the life of a village lad (played by Rade Šerbedžija) who went to the city and became a Partisan, and who then ended up first in internment in Nazi Germany and second, after the Tito-Stalin split in 1948, in a Yugoslav prison.
 The Fall of Italy won him the Big Golden Arena for the second time, Evening Bells the Golden Arena for Best Director at the Pula Film Festival.
 In the mid-1980s Zafranović returned to more intimate themes, with films such as An Angel's Bite (1984) and Aloa: Festivity of the Whores (1988), notable for their psychological drama and erotics.
 He also directed numerous TV productions for Radio Television Belgrade and Radio Television Zagreb.